MartaGDC/GeoSpatial-Data-Project/README.md

 | Mission Bay        | 7       |
 | Downtown           | 4       |
 | North San Jose     | 4       |

+As you can see, some of these neighborhoods are not from San Francisco, but from the Bay Area.
+This is because the site for renting in San Francisco also included some offices in the surroundings.

 SoMa is the most recommended neighborhood to go out and party, so I selected the **13 offices placed there**.